-How to record a FaceTime call on your iPhone or Mac
+Keep a record of your FaceTime calls by recording them on your devices

 FaceTime calls are a great way to stay in touch with people you care about, whether on an iOS device or a Mac.
-However, what do you do if you want to save those special moments?
-Luckily, using your Mac, you can record those calls to view later.
+However, what do you do if you want to save those special moments or use FaceTime as an interview tool?
+Luckily, using your Mac or iPhone, you can record those calls to view later.

 Here's how you can record FaceTime calls taken on both Mac and iPhone.